wp-plugins/my-tickets/readme.txt

 * Add option to use radio buttons instead of checkboxes
 * Add option to use external link to add event tickets to cart.

+= 1.2.10 =

+* Bug fix: not saving correctly when multiple events sold in one cart order

 = 1.2.9 =

 * New filter: 'mt_button_legend_text' to edit 'Buy Tickets' legend